The Standard Formula: A Guide to Solvency II – Chapter 8: Capital Requirements

 Life Underwriting Risk Module

-• Life-catastrophe risk. i.e., significant uncertainty of pricing and provisioning assumptions related to extreme or irregular events.
+• Life-catastrophe risk i.e., significant uncertainty of pricing and provisioning assumptions related to extreme or irregular events.

-Health Underwriting Risk Module258
+Health Underwriting Risk Module

 This must cover at least the risk of loss, or of adverse change, in the value of insurance liabilities resulting from: